jaimetur/PhotoMigrator/help/03-automatic-migration.md

 ```

 If the target already contains albums such as `Huelva_1`, `Huelva (2)`, and `Huelva_5`, and the source migration wants to create/use `Huelva`, PhotoMigrator will treat them as the same album family.
 It will prefer the clean keeper name `Huelva`, merge the assets from the numbered variants into that keeper, and continue assigning the incoming source assets to `Huelva`.
 On `Immich`, `Synology`, and `NextCloud`, the redundant variants are removed after the consolidation is confirmed.
 On `Google Photos`, the redundant variants remain because the public API cannot delete albums.

+If the target does not yet contain any `Huelva*` variant and the source migration wants to create/use `Huelva_1`, the same flag still normalizes the destination name and creates `Huelva` directly instead of preserving the duplicate-like suffix.

 ---
 ## ⚙️ Config.ini